 Which remain relevant today.
 Indeed, his thoughts concerning the nature of, uses for and limitations of knowledge, and what can be known, touching as well on the nature of prejudice, coupled with his emphasis on the need for understanding are as important today as when he penned them, particularly as we struggle with alternative approaches to teaching, learning, and education.

 A must-read for anyone interested in philosophy, or critical thinking, and a treasure trove of the wisdom of the ages.

 Amazon.com B&N and iBooks!

-Now available a number of online and printed editions, including Amazon Kindle and paperback, iBooks, Barnes & Noble hardcover and paperback, Google Play, Smashwords, Kobo and hopefully more to come.
+Now available a number of online and printed editions, including Amazon Kindle and paperback, Barnes & Noble hardcover and paperback, Google Play, iBooks, Kobo, and Smashwords.

 You can find them all in one convenient location by clicking the Books2Read universal book link below.

 Heraclitus – Nimis Obscurē now available

 These books (and my blogging) represent the current extent of my ambitions as a writer.
 I hope they will find their audiences and spark some form of lasting discussions, involving minds brighter than mine and voices more eloquent.

 Narrative look at America today through the lens of Thomas Jefferson's quoted thoughts on a wide range of relevant and timely topics, with further commentary from the author’s perspective and modern point of view.